- Filing Returns for Deceased Taxpayers

 If a return is not required, but the taxpayer had tax withheld, a return should be filed to get a refund.
 Persons claiming a refund on behalf of the deceased, other than a surviving spouse, must check the box on the third line of TC-40, page 3, and attach form TC-131, Statement of Person Claiming Refund Due a Deceased Taxpayer, as the first page of the return.

 A surviving spouse is not required to file form TC-131 and should not check the box on TC-40, page 3.

-If a Federal 1041 series tax return is required to be filed for a Utah resident estate or trust, or on a non-Utah estate or trust with Utah sources of income, the fiduciary of the estate or trust must also file a Utah form TC-41, Utah Fiduciary Income Tax Return.
-For more information about filing a Utah fiduciary return, see the Utah instructions.
+If a Federal 1041 series tax return is required to be filed for a Utah resident estate or trust, or on a non-Utah estate or trust with Utah sources of income, the fiduciary of the estate or trust must also file form TC-41, Utah Fiduciary Income Tax Return.
+For more information about filing a Utah fiduciary return, see Utah Fiduciary Tax Instructions.

 The term "fiduciary" means a guardian, trustee, executor, administrator, receiver, conservator, or any person acting in any fiduciary capacity for any individual or entity.

 The term "estate" refers only to the estate of a deceased person and does not include a trust maintained for minors, for a person adjudicated incompetent, or for any person who is suffering from a legal disability.

-Pass-through withholding requirement: Beginning January 1, 2013, some Utah estates and trusts are treated as pass-through entities and are required to withhold Utah income tax on distributions to beneficiaries.
+Pass-through withholding requirement: Some Utah estates and trusts are treated as pass-through entities and are required to withhold Utah income tax on distributions to beneficiaries.
 For more information, see Pub 68, Pass-through Entity Withholding.